musetronstar/wa/README.md

 	./install /path/to/bin  # override default

-The web archive directory, <wapath>, is by default ~/var/wa.
-This can be changed by creating a file ~/.warc and defining another path:
+The web archive directory, `wapath`, is by default `~/var/wa`.
+This can be changed by creating a file `~/.warc` and defining another path:

     wapath = /some/other/dir

-The command line switch -m will mirror a request *recursivily* from the authority/path.
-Use carefully.
+The `-m` command line switch will mirror a request *recursivily* from the authority/path, so use carefully.

 The directory heirarchy in the form: